overview/overview-local/README.md

 Configuration options are documented [here](https://github.com/overview/overview-server/wiki/Configuration)

-## Plugin views are empty or show broken links

-This can happen if you are running a server that is accessible by other machines.
-Overview gets confused about the externally reachable address of the plugin servers.
-To fix this, set the OVERVIEW_ADDRESS environment variable before starting the server, like this:

-    export OVERVIEW_ADDRESS=52.87.230.123
-    ./start

-Note that plugins communicate with the server on ports 3000-3100 (defined [here](https://github.com/overview/overview-local/blob/master/config/plugins.yml)) so adjust your firewall accordingly.

-Also, only plugin views created after this change will work.
-Add a new view or re-upload your documents to get working plugins.

 ## `Cannot pull with rebase: You have unstaged changes.`

 Did you try editing `overview.defaults.env` (or any other file)?
 That would